 Looking for these essentials helps you find a nutritious Greek yogurt that will benefit your older adult’s health.

 Plain, unsweetened Greek yogurt is tangy, rich, and creamy.
-It blends well with both sweet and savory dishes so go ahead and add it to smoothies, savory soups, and desserts!
+It blends well with both sweet and savory dishes, so go ahead and add it to smoothies, delicious soups, and desserts!

-Coconut oil is one of the few foods out there with medium-chain triglycerides (MCTs).
+Coconut oil is one of the few foods that contain medium-chain triglycerides (MCTs).
 MCTs are known for helping cells in the body quickly convert calories to energy.

 Plus, coconut oil is very high in saturated fats – 1 tablespoon has 60% of the daily recommended amount.

-That’s why it’s great for people who aren’t getting enough fat, but isn’t good for people with conditions like heart disease or high cholesterol.
+That’s why it’s great for people who aren’t getting enough fat, but it isn’t suitable for people with conditions like heart disease or high cholesterol.

-Coconut cream and coconut milk are also high in fat and can be incorporated in many dishes including soups, stews, curries, smoothies, and desserts (like coconut whipped cream).
+Coconut cream and coconut milk are also high in fat and can be incorporated into many dishes, including soups, stews, curries, smoothies, and desserts (such as coconut whipped cream).

 They can usually be found in the Asian foods section of the grocery store.

-The doctor should review the changes in case there are certain foods that could make other health issues worse or cause digestive problems.
+The doctor should review the changes in case certain foods could make other health issues worse or cause digestive problems.

 For example, your older adult may need to limit their saturated fat intake if they have heart disease.

-Doctors might also be able to recommend helpful services like a dietician or nutritionist.
+Doctors might also be able to recommend helpful services, such as a dietitian or nutritionist.

 Recommended for you: